CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Introduction

-Graphenylene (GPNL), an intriguing carbon allotrope sharing the same point group (D$_{6h}$) as graphene, is composed of sp$^2$--hybridized carbon atoms arranged in hexatomic and tetratomic rings \cite{balaban1968chemical, balaban1994diamond,C2TC00006G, D0CP04188B}.
-The experimental construction of GPNL involves utilizing planar 4--carbon rings and 6--carbon rings with sp$^2$ electron configuration, which undergoes slight distortion, ultimately leading to the formation of a large planar conjugated $\pi$- system \cite{du2017new}.
+5--trihydroxybenzene \cite{du2017new,zhang2019art}.
+The process involved the removal of three water molecules from a 1,3,5--trihydroxybenzene molecule using dehydrant aluminum oxide, leading to the amalgamation of bare 6C rings (benzynes) and the formation of a small segment of the 2D carbon crystal.
+Furthermore, polymerization could also take place through intermolecular dehydration between 1,3,5-trihydroxybenzene molecules, where the fragments of the 2D carbon crystal grew rapidly.
+The experimental construction of GPNL involved utilizing planar 4-carbon rings and 6-carbon rings with sp$^2$ electron configuration, experiencing slight distortions that ultimately resulted in the formation of a large planar conjugated $\pi$-system \cite{brunetto2012nonzero}.
 It possesses a hexagonal lattice structure with periodic pores, offering a high surface area and pore volume.
 These characteristics make GPNL a promising material for gas adsorption and separation applications.
 The unique topology of GPNL allows for selective adsorption of specific gas molecules, making it a potential candidate for highly efficient and selective gas separation and storage processes \cite{KOCHAEV2021109999, Martins2022,D0RA04286B}.
+The identification of hollow adsorption sites in GPNL is of great interest, as these sites hold significant potential for various applications, including gas separation \cite{xu2017inorganic, zhu2016theoretical, rezaee2020graphenylene, motallebipour2021graphenylene}.

 The growing importance of air quality and safety has created a demand for advanced gas sensors.
 Porous carbon--based materials have emerged as promising candidates for such sensors due to their comparable electronic mobility and mechanical properties to graphene.
 Additionally, these materials offer the added advantage of enabling the dispersion of single atoms within acetylenic pores.
 Building upon the research progress in graphene, investigations into post--graphene 2D carbon--based materials have swiftly demonstrated diverse electronic devices and emerging charge transport phenomena.
 However, despite the growing understanding of electronic transport in individual 2D materials, practical wafer--scale implementation faces significant challenges \cite{Sangwan,D1CP01890F}.
 Therefore, the development of reliable techniques for wafer--scale growth, ensuring uniformity and predictable thickness poses considerable hurdles from a materials science perspective.
 Thus, carbon materials exhibit versatile bonding abilities, ranging from sp$^1$ to sp$^3$ hybridization, and encompass a variety of allotropes, including fullerene, graphite, diamond, graphene, carbon nanotubes, and fibers \cite{CHUNG2023215066,WandOganov,Keith}.
 Porous carbons can be obtained through the carbonization of natural or synthetic precursors, followed by activation, enabling tunability of pore sizes across a wide range, from micropores ($<$ 2 nm) to mesopores (2-50 nm) and macropores ($>$ 50 nm).
 Diverse synthesis strategies, such as template methods, etching of metal carbides, and sol--gel processing, have been explored to create porous carbon materials with controlled pore structures at both the micropore and mesopore levels \cite{CHUNG2023215066}.
 These porous carbons find applications in crucial fields such as adsorption, separation, and electrode materials.